tigellus/Markdown/4. Pulmonary Mechanical Ventilation/12. Troubleshooting the Ventilator/Troubleshooting the Ventilator.md

 * RX: Sedation
  * Adjust rate, tidal volume

+# Question 1
+What ventilator settings may cause respiratory alkalosis?
+[RIGHT] Rate and tidal volume set too high
+[WRONG] Rate and tidal volume set too low

 # Respiratory Acidosis
 * CO2>45 pH <7.35
 * RX: Increase tidal volume
  * Adjust rate, tidal volume

+# Question 2
+In the event of respiratory acidosis, what should you do?
+[RIGHT] Increase tidal volume and adjust the rate [WRONG] Decrease tidal volume and adjust the rate

 # Thick Secretions
 * Inadequate hydration